concinim/wh-acd/annotator_attribute_detection.md

 </tr>
 <tr>
 <td>concept</td>
-<td>Reference to the medical concept promoted to an attribute.</td>
+<td>Reference to the medical concept related to this attribute.</td>
 </tr>
 <tr>
 <td>conceptValue</td>
-<td>Reference to the medical concept value promoted to an attribute.</td>
+<td>Reference to the medical concept value related to this attribute.</td>
 </tr>
 <tr>
 <td>begin </td>